 His mother on the phone didn’t sound any different from when he had last seen her – sprightly with a girlish crispness to her voice.
 Carl was supposed to have arrived in Chicago three hours ago.
 He would have been by her side, only a winter storm had diverted his flight from San Francisco to a town in Kansas, where he was holed up in a motel.
 Half a dozen cars were parked outside his window, covered in what looked like Styrofoam flakes glued onto windshields and hoods.
-Snow particles in the sky flurried to the ground in creating a landscape of white frost.
+Snow particles in the sky flurried to the ground, creating a landscape of white frost.
 A diner across the street and a gas station beside it were the only other signs of habitation.

 Carl had experienced many icy nights growing up in Evanston, Illinois, but none quite like this.
 In Evanston, the smoke that would emit from the chimneys of neighboring houses had warmed the view from the bedroom he had shared with his brother, and lights strung on trees had shone with the brilliance of candle flames in a bell jar.
 Down the hall, his mother’s and father’s laughter as both parents watched “The Carol Burnett Show” had assured him that a cozy home would be forever.

+Her laughter – melodious, the sing-song cadence of a Disney princess.
 If only Carl could hear his mother laugh one last time.
 Or look into her eyes.
 Or hold her hand.

 “I understand it’s brutal outside.
 Irene tells me everything,” she said, Irene being the caregiver.
 “She does everything.
 In fact, she’s holding the phone to my ear.”